Co-operative and Community Benefit Societies and Credit Unions Act 2010: Parliamentary process

-The Bill was first presented (first reading) in the House of Lords on 19 November 2009 and received its third reading on 14 January 2010.
+The bill was first presented (first reading) in the House of Lords on 19 November 2009 and received its third reading on 14 January 2010.
 It was first read in the House of Commons on 14 January 2010 and received its third reading on 12 March 2010.

+Implementation

+The implementation of the act formed part of the Big Society agenda.